Edem-Tengey-Dev/Edem-Tengey-Dev/README.md

 - 👋 Hi, I’m @Edem-Tengey
 - 👀 I’m interested in Programming(AI and Machine Learning)
 - 🌱 I’m currently learning AI and Machine Learning
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on AI and Machnine Learning
 - 📫 How to reach me tengeye09@gmail.com

 <!---